-But the reason we don't recommend binaural beats to pregnant women is because from a legal standpoint we can't afford to risk being accused of something unrelated to our music.
+The reason we don't recommend binaural beats to pregnant women is because from a legal standpoint we can't afford to risk being accused of something unrelated to our music.

-Such is the world today: what if a woman were to listen to our music and then something unfortunate happened in her pregnancy and she became convinced it was due to our music?
+As you can imagine: what if a woman were to listen to our music and then something unfortunate happened in her pregnancy and she became convinced it was due to our music?

 My wife has been listening to Theta and Alpha binaural beats meditations during her pregnancy to relax her back and shoulder muscles and help her mental balance amidst the flurry of unpredictable hormones.

 The 7-month (6 months 2 and a half weeks to be exact) scan image above shows a healthy baby of just over 1kg; 800g+ being a healthy weight.

 The doctor was very pleased with the health of my wife, too, and said she had good blood pressure and healthy lungs.

 My wife was 35 when she gave birth.
 Our baby girl was born at a healthy 8lbs.
 She loves music too.
 I'll take credit for that!

 In my opinion the binaural beats meditations did her the world of good.
 Relaxation can't be a bad thing.
 A reduction is stress and anxiety and better sleep is valuable during pregnancy.

 But still, we must not recommend that pregnant women use our recordings, because even though I'd recommend them for my own family, as a professional vendor, I cannot do so for my customers.